1jour1vin

 About the wine:

-Attractive, earthy nose with notes of graphite and crushed strawberry.
-The palate is elegant and compact, with graphite mineral notes alongside the black cherry pit.
-The finish is round and structured.
+An appealing, earthy nose with hints of graphite and crushed strawberries.
+The palate is elegant and well-structured, with mineral notes of graphite complementing the core of black cherry.
+The finish is round and well-structured.

 James Suckling